Team Lead Resume Example

 I always make sure to list my job title, company name, and dates for each role.
 Then, I use up to six bullet points to highlight what I actually did.

 Show real outcomes-not just tasks.
-Recruiters want to see numbers, like how many people you led or what percentage you improved efficiency by.
+Recruiters want to see numbers, like how many people you led or what percentage you improved efficiency by, as you would in a cover letter.
 This helps them trust your skills.

 Use active verbs like "led," "optimized," or "implemented" to show ownership.
 Keep your language direct and make each bullet about your actual results, not just your responsibilities.